abhi93shekJha/python_concepts/methods_in_python.md

         process_data(name="Alice", age=25, city="New York")

+8. Higher Order Function (HOF) is a function in python that either accepts a function as a parameter or returns a function.
+   Below are some HOF explained.

-8. Using Functions as Variables:
+9. Using Functions as Variables:
    (i) Assigning Functions to Variables:

    	    def say_hello():